konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="oddsallinplay"></a>
 # **OddsAllInPlay**
-> SportOddsAllInPlayResponse OddsAllInPlay (string version, string sport)
+> SportOddsAllInPlayResponse OddsAllInPlay (string version = null, string sport = null)

 All In-play